Marta (footballer): 2012–2014: Tyresö FF

-As WPS cancelled the 2012 season, Marta decided to return to Damallsvenskan in Sweden.
-On 22 February 2012 she signed a two-year contract with Tyresö FF.
-Her salary of about $400,000 per season was paid by external sponsors and not the club, its owners stated.
-Marta helped Tyresö win the Damallsvenskan title for the first time in the 2012 season.
-However, they lost the 2012 Swedish Cup final to Kopparbergs/Göteborg FC.
+When WPS cancelled the 2012 season, Marta decided to return to the Damallsvenskan in Sweden.
+On 22 February 2012, she signed a two-year contract with Tyresö FF.
+According to the owners of the club, her salary of about $400,000 per season was paid by external sponsors and not Tyresö.
+In the 2012 season, Marta helped Tyresö win their first league title.

-Marta scored twice in Tyresö's 4–3 defeat by Wolfsburg in the 2014 UEFA Women's Champions League Final.
+Marta scored twice in Tyresö's 4–3 loss to Wolfsburg in the 2014 UEFA Women's Champions League Final.
 They qualified for the 2014–15 UEFA Women's Champions League after finishing second in the 2013 Damallsvenskan, but withdrew due to financial issues.
 Tyresö also withdrew from the 2014 Damallsvenskan season, erasing all their results and making all their players free agents.

-As news of Tyresö's financial difficulties spread, Marta was linked with a possible transfer to Avaldsnes IL, but the Norwegian Toppserien club's chairman warned that she would have to take a substantial pay cut.
-Paris Saint-Germain Féminines were also reported to have approached Marta and her Tyresö teammate Caroline Seger.
+As news of Tyresö's financial difficulties spread, Marta was linked with a possible transfer to Avaldsnes IL of the Norwegian Toppserien league, although the club's chairman warned that she would have to take a substantial pay cut.
+Paris Saint-Germain Féminines also reportedly approached Marta.